 Recommendations

-The artistic legacy of Dave Fleischer was forever changed by Koko the Convict, this Animation landmark continues to dictate the rules of its category.
+The artistic legacy of Dave Fleischer was forever changed by Koko the Convict, this Comedy landmark continues to dictate the rules of its category.
 We've assembled a sequence of films that complement the tone of Koko the Convict perfectly.

 The vintage appeal of Koko the Convict to maintain its cult relevance across several decades.